willwang-x/workflow/cornerstone/break/meditate/headspace/headspace-courses.md

 	* Keep strong, clear associations with your focus music.
 	* Choose specific songs to start and end the day.
 	* A moment to unwind: A short meditation to bring your mind a natural place of rest
+* Reduce stress with a body scan: Experience the mental and physical benefits of this meditation technique

 ## Today's Meditation